abhiTronix/deffcode/docs/reference/ffdecoder/params.md

         === ":material-apple: MacOS"

-            MacOS users can use the [AVFoundation](https://ffmpeg.org/ffmpeg-devices.html#avfoundation) to list input devices and is the currently recommended framework by Apple for streamgrabbing on Mac OSX-10.7 (Lion) and later as well as on iOS.
+            MacOS users can use the [AVFoundation](https://ffmpeg.org/ffmpeg-devices.html#avfoundation) to list input devices and is the currently recommended framework by Apple for stream capturing on Mac OSX-10.7 (Lion) and later as well as on iOS.
 You can refer following steps to identify and specify your capture video device's name or index on MacOS/OSX machines:

-            !!! note "QTKit is also available for streamgrabbing on Mac OS X 10.4 (Tiger) and later, but has been marked deprecated since OS X 10.7 (Lion) and may not be available on future releases."
+            !!! note "QTKit is also available for stream capturing on Mac OS X 10.4 (Tiger) and later, but has been marked deprecated since OS X 10.7 (Lion) and may not be available on future releases."

             - [x] **Identify Video Devices:**  You can enumerate all the available input devices including screens ready to be captured using `avfoundation` as follows: